CharisseHao/LoL-role-impact/README.md

 ### Univariate Analysis
 For our univariate analysis, we decided to focus on investigating the distribution of each statistic’s z-scores depending on the position column.
-In order to generate these plots, we grouped by position before calculating the z-score for each statistic we were investigating.
+In order to generate these plots, we grouped by position before calculating the average z-score for each statistic we were investigating.
 These included: KDA, total gold, total creep score, and damage to champions.

 <p float = 'left'>
     <iframe src="assets/univariate-plots/uni-fig-mid.html" width=410 height=275 frameBorder=0></iframe>